India antitrust watchdog orders probe into WhatsApp's new privacy policy | Technology

 India antitrust watchdog orders probe into WhatsApp's new privacy policy

-India's competition watchdog on Wednesday ordered a probe into a privacy policy update announced by Facebook-owned WhatsApp, saying the messaging service breached antitrust laws.
-WhatsApp said in January it was updating its privacy policy to allow it to share some user data with parent Facebook and other companies in the group, prompting a global backlash against the messaging app, including in India, its biggest market, with more than 500 million users.
+India's competition watchdog on Wednesday ordered a probe into a WhatsApp privacy policy update, saying the Facebook Inc-owned messaging service had breached antitrust laws.
+The update announced in January, which will take effect in May, allows WhatsApp to share some user data with Facebook and its units, prompting a global backlash including in India, its biggest market with more than 500 million users.

-The antitrust order also comes as WhatsApp sets out to expand its digital payment services to millions of Indians.
-The Competition Commission of India (CCI) said WhatsApp had violated competition laws "through its exploitative and exclusionary conduct ... in the garb of policy update."
+The 21-page antitrust order came as WhatsApp is expanding its digital payment services to millions of Indians.
+The Competition Commission of India said WhatsApp had violated competition laws "through its exploitative and exclusionary conduct ... in the garb of policy update."

-The 21-page order also asked its investigation unit to conduct the probe and submit a report within 60 days.
+It ordered its investigation unit to launch a probe and submit a report within 60 days.
 Such probes typically take several months.
-WhatsApp's conduct in sharing users' data with other Facebook firms, in a way that is "neither fully transparent nor based on voluntary and specific user consent", appears unfair to users, the watchdog added.
+WhatsApp's sharing of data in a way that is "neither fully transparent nor based on voluntary and specific user consent," appears unfair to users, the watchdog added.

-The CCI said WhatsApp had told the antitrust body that the policy update, which becomes effective in May, raised no competition law concerns.
-WhatsApp did not immediately respond to a request for comment on Wednesday.
+The regulator said WhatsApp had told it that the policy update raised no competition law concerns.
+WhatsApp responded in a statement it would engage with the commission, noting the company's commitment to protecting encryption and providing transparency on how the new business features work.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)